rnglab/koala/README.md

-hucode-minimal-javascript-framework-for-mobile-apps
+koala-minimal-javascript-framework-for-mobile-apps
 ===================================================

-HUcode is a real minimal javascript framework for mobile apps.
+koala is a real minimal javascript framework for mobile apps.